-September is National Yoga Month!
-To celebrate, we asked Sarah Lane, Health & Wellness Director at our Westside Family YMCA, and her team to share six ways that yoga can help you in your everyday life.
+Whether it's National Yoga Month (September), International Day of Day (June 21) or a Tuesday morning at the Y, we LOVE yoga and its many benefits.
+Sarah Lane, Health & Wellness Director at our Westside Family YMCA, and her team are sharing six ways that yoga can help you in your everyday life.

 - CULTIVATE AWARENESS OF YOUR BODY AND MIND.
 Yoga is truly a mind/body experience.
 When you participate in yoga, you not only move through postures, but you are also encouraged to keep your awareness in the present.
 Focusing on what you are most immediately presented with – your own body and the way you are breathing – you naturally shift into a space of mindfulness.
 It’s hard to think of much else when you stay present while practicing, which is one of the reasons why yoga serves as an excellent option for stress relief.

 - IMPROVE FLEXIBILITY OF MUSCLES AND SOFT TISSUE.
 It also improves mobility of joints.
 Regular stretching helps break down and prevent the build of up of fascia, which limits mobility.

 - LEARN TO BREATHE MORE EFFECTIVELY.
 Yoga instructors will emphasize, speak to and even practice the importance of taking full breaths.
 This helps us to breathe more effectively and also serves double duty as a calming relaxation technique that you can take with you anywhere, anytime!

 - IMPROVE BALANCE.
 Yoga poses, also referred to as asanas, can be passive and active.
 In active poses, you will focus on moving into positions and engaging muscles with intention to support each posture.